 Everybody remembers Joe Piscopo from his years on Saturday Night Live from 1980-84.
 His bits are legendary and unforgettable.
 What you may not know is that Joe is better known as Jersey Joe, knows everybody in the garden state and New York and was inducted into the New Jersey hall of fame.
 He is a devoted father and family man, and now he makes the daily trek to AM 970 in New York City, every morning 6-10am.
-Joined by Al Gattullo, Frank Morano and Traffic with Debbie Duhaime - it's the best show in morning radio!
+Joined by Al Gattullo, Joe Sibilia and Traffic with Debbie DuHaime - it's the best show in morning radio!

 AM970 Joe Piscopo interviews Payton Taylor